githubmaxcs/githubmaxcs.github.io/portfolio/project1.md

 ### Prediction Function

-Now, we'll work on improving our model; however, so we don't copy and paste a lot of code, we'll define a `create_predicitions` function which allows us to streamline the model predictions.
+Now, we'll work on improving our model; however, so we don't copy and paste a lot of code, we'll define a `create_predictions` function which allows us to streamline the model predictions.

 ```python
 def create_predictions(predictors, core_weather, reg):